How To Tell What Material Jewelry Is

 READ

-What Is Alloy Material In Jewelry
+What Material Is Kendra Scott Jewelry

 First begin by mixing together vinegar and table salt into a bowl until they become fully dissolved.
 Next, submerge part of the piece into the solution for a couple seconds keeping in mind that each metal will react differently with the acid in different ways.
 For example gold will remain unscathed while silver or platinum might change color upon contact with acid.